orion-cirb/Iba1/README.md

 ### Images description

-3D images taken with a x40 objective on  a spinning_disk microscope
+3D images taken with a x40 objective on  a spinning-disk microscope

 * 1 channel: Iba1 microglia